[Edit 12/16/2022:the deadline for submissions is now closed.]

 - Comments are moderated – you won’t see your comment until I approve it (which after 7-ish PST won’t be until the next morning) so no need to post multiple comments.

 I don’t know how many people I’ll decide to mentor this time around, and will likely just number everyone who wrote a good blog post and use a random function to pick X names.
 X will be between 10 and 50.
 What does ‘good blog post’ mean?
 You put some obvious thought and effort into it, but it’s at my sole discretion.
-I don’t care who you are, where you are, who you work for, what gender you are, or how good your English is; you have as equal a chance of being picked as anyone else who wrote a good post.
+I don’t care who you are, how old you are, where you are, who you work for, what gender you identify as, or how good your English is; you have as equal a chance of being picked as anyone else who wrote a good post.

 Don’t like the rules or how to enter?
 No problem – but they’re not up for discussion, so just don’t enter :-)

-I’ll pick the Class of 2020 and announce them in a blog post on Wednesday or Thursday 19th/20th August, so you’ll need to watch for that post, which will ask you to email me.
-Note: if picked, your name and a link to your post will be published in that post.
+I’ll pick the Class of 2023 and announce them in a blog post some time before Wednesday, 21st December, so you’ll need to watch for that post, which will ask you to email me.
+Note: if you are picked, your name and a link to your post will be published in that post.
 If you want to be anonymous online, write under a pseudonym and email me so I know who you are, and I’ll use the pseudonym in the blog post.

 Have fun – I look forward to helping a bunch of you!